 Clinical masters programs in Australia are highly competitive.
 Previous enrolment does not guarantee priority for re-entry.
 If academic results were affected by stress, disability, personal crisis or the circumstances surrounding the exit, the application may not reach interview stage.

 The result can feel like limbo.
-Re-entry to the clinical masters is uncertain, while returning to the 5+1 pathway may require restarting the registration process.
+Re-entry to the clinical masters is uncertain, while returning to the 5+1 pathway may require further assessment, additional documentation, or a new registration process.

-The first semester of a clinical masters is often when students are most exposed.
+The first semester of a clinical masters can carry higher documentation risk.

 Everything is new.
 Enrolment systems, fees, placements, supervision and academic expectations all begin at once.
 Administrative processes are at their busiest at the start of the year.

 Students entering clinical masters programs are motivated and capable.
-They are also navigating large university systems that were not designed specifically for provisional psychologists.
+They are also navigating large university systems that were not designed only for provisional psychologists switching between registration pathways.

 Fees, Tax File Numbers, enrolment status and portal access are generic processes.
 Communication gaps between departments can lead to conflicting advice.
-Students may follow guidance in good faith and still face penalties when systems fail.
+Students may follow guidance in good faith and still face consequences when systems do not align cleanly.

 Add a personal crisis, a health issue or a family emergency and administrative complexity can quickly become overwhelming.

-These are not rare circumstances.
-They are real-life events happening during the same years students are completing clinical training.
+These are real-life events happening during the same years students are completing clinical training.
+The risk is easy to underestimate because the problem often looks administrative until it starts affecting registration, supervision, documentation and timeframes.

 There is one practical lesson worth highlighting.